margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## God's Grand Story ##
-For your life, eternally to God be the glory.
+For your life, eternally to God be the glory;
-<br> So let Him conceive of and write your whole story.
+<br> so let Him conceive of and write your whole story.

 Your story He’s been writing since the beginning of time.
 <br> He’s been thinking you up as someone loved and divine.